Vegetarian's Japan Guide

 If the attackers managed to get to the bottom of the castle, there was another defense mechanism.

-If you check out the floor connecting with the stone wall on which the case is sitting carefully, you will notice the castle is slightly overhanging.
+Remember to carefully check out the floor connecting with the stone wall on which the case is sitting.
+You will notice the castle is slightly overhanging.

 The opening is called Ishiotoshi (石落).
 Matsumoto Castle has 11 such openings set up on the overhanging parts for stones (or hot water or even excrement) to be dropped to knock off anyone trying to climb up the stone wall.